Video of the Day

 No matter how dedicated I was to working out and eating healthy, there was always someone who didn't approve of my body.
 At every stage in my life and my fitness journey — overweight, a healthy weight, shredded and competition-ready — I've had critics.
 Do you know what that's taught me?
 People who body shame don't discriminate.

-At first, I questioned if I'd ever be good enough?
-But this line of questioning drove me crazy, until one day I realized that I love my body no matter what size I am.
+At first, I questioned if I'd ever be good enough.
+Until one day I realized that I love my body no matter what size I am.
 And that's what truly matters.

 Not all haters are created equal, and the way you react each time doesn't need to be the same, either.
 You have the right to deflect their negativity and insecurities.